 It’s only natural for every parent of a young child to have that moment where you realize your baby just turned into a little person.
 They have a mind of their own.
 They want to do things their own way.
 You take a step back and notice that things could quickly start to spiral out of control.
 The saying “Oh that’s just what babies do” is soon to turn into a very disobedient toddler.

-If you have a little one at home and are wondering if you should start some sort of early obedience training, the easy answer is yes.
+If you have a little one at home and are wondering if you should start some sort of boundaries, the easy answer is yes.
 Starting from the beginning matters…

 1. Childrearing becomes easier on you.